murex/mikado-testbuilders-kata/cpp/BUILD_MANUAL.md

 ### Build Tools

 [CMake](https://cmake.org/) is our main build tool for the C++ version of this Kata.

-In addition to CMake, we are using [CPM](https://github.com/TheLartians/CPM.cmake) CMake dependency Management.
+Don't worry if you don't have CMake installed!

-Don't worry if you don't have those tools installed!
 We provided you with a setup script that handles compiling and building the project.

 ### Required Versions